For more information concerning work and views related to Congress, please contact our office.

 More on Congress

 WASHINGTON, DC – Today, Congressman Kweisi Mfume (MD-07) voted to keep the government open and working For The People by voting yes on the Continuing Appropriations and Ukraine Supplemental Appropriations Act, 2023.
+The final vote was 230 – 201 with all “No” votes coming from Republicans.

 WASHINGTON–– Today, Congressman Kweisi Mfume of Maryland (MD-07) released the following statement about the passage of H.J.
 Res.
 17 – Removing The Deadline For The Ratification of the Equal Rights Amendment and H.R.
 1620 – Violence Against Women Reauthorization Act Of 2021.

 WASHINGTON–Today, Congressman Kweisi Mfume of Maryland (MD-07) issued the following statement after he and the Democratic-led U.S. House of Representatives voted to pass two key pieces of common-sense gun legislation to address gun violence that plagues our communities: H.R.
 8, the Bipartisan Background Checks Act; and H.R.
+1446, the Enhanced Background Checks Act of 2021.

 WASHINGTON – Members of the Maryland congressional delegation, including U.S. Senators Ben Cardin and Chris Van Hollen and Congressmen Steny H. Hoyer, Dutch Ruppersberger, John P. Sarbanes, Kweisi Mfume, Anthony G. Brown, Jamie B.